epfl-scitas/spack-sdploy/docs/sdploy.md

       - [ $core ]
       - [ $%intel_stable_compiler ]

-Notice that we didn't change the list of packages itself, so for this casem the definition list would be the same as above.
+Notice that we didn't change the list of packages itself, we are still compiling a single package, cmake@3.20.6.

-Now let's move on a package that requires MPI support.
-In this case, we would have to specify that in our list of packages.
-Let's call this new list of packages `mpi_pkgs`:
+Now let's move on to a package that requires MPI support.
+For this we are going to create a new list of packages and we are going to name it `mpi_pkgs`.
+It is a good pratice to come up with names that can give a hint on what kind of packages is this list made of:

     mpi_pkgs:
       metadata: